15th annual symposium highlights biomechanics research at UD

 “The 15th annual Biomechanics Research Symposium was a success,” said Liyun Wang, a professor of mechanical engineering and director of CBER.
 “It was great to see enthusiastic faculty and students participating in this annual event.
 With diverse backgrounds, from engineering, arts and sciences, and health sciences, they shared new research findings and ideas.
 The goal of the CBER research symposium is to promote interdisciplinary collaborations and cutting-edge research to improve human health.”

-Keynote speaker Jean X. Jian, Ph.D., the Ashbel Smith Professor of Biochemistry and Structural Biology at the University of Texas Health Science Center, spoke about her research on cancer bone metastasis.
+Keynote speaker Jean X. Jiang, Ph.D., the Ashbel Smith Professor of Biochemistry and Structural Biology at the University of Texas Health Science Center, spoke about her research on cancer bone metastasis.